Driving at Night

 Driving in the dark, is much harder as you are limited to what you can see, so less information is available.

-Different issue can arise depending on the type of road, and the amount of traffic.
+The different issues can arise depending on the type of road, and the amount of traffic.

 Your lights are the most important source of information to you, and they will help other road users know your movements.
 You need to use your lights with utmost care and consideration.

 You need to keep your lights clean at all times.